Luke-zhang-04/kk-cabinets/README.md

 # kk-cabinets.github.io #
 [https://luke-zhang-04.github.io/kk-cabinets.github.io/](https://luke-zhang-04.github.io/kk-cabinets.github.io/)
+## Overview ##
+This is a dynamic web application for a website refresh for KK Cabinets and Countertops.
+We used Firebase for file storage, and data storage.
+We also used Flask for connection to the server and to make the application dynamic.

 ## Background and Scope ##
 The purpose of this project is to refresh the front page and revamp the Gallery section of the current website for KK Cabinets ([http://www.kkcabinets.ca](http://www.kkcabinets.ca)) to maximize customers' length of stay per visit.
 ## Basic Requirements: ##